July 28-29, 2022

 SNIS/Joint Cerebrovascular Section Fellows Course .

 Greetings!
-Welcome to the Society of NeuroInterventional Surgery/Joint Cerebrovascular Section Fellows Course, scheduled in conjunction with the SNIS 18th Annual Meeting.
-Hosted both in-person at The Broadmoor on July 29-30 and virtually on July 30, this forum provides senior and junior fellows an invaluable opportunity to dive into neurointervention, and test the waters across a broad spectrum of topics from clinical practice to product innovations to the future trends of the field.
+Welcome to the Society of NeuroInterventional Surgery/Joint Cerebrovascular Section Fellows Course, scheduled in conjunction with the SNIS 19th Annual Meeting.
+Hosted both in-person at the Westin Castle Harbour Hotel on July 28-29 and virtually on July 29, this forum provides senior and junior fellows an invaluable opportunity to dive into neurointervention, and test the waters across a broad spectrum of topics from clinical practice to product innovations to the future trends of the field.
 And while this two-day journey provides all attendees with additional training designed to enhance their curriculums back home, they also get the added benefit of exploring this vast and dynamic specialty with both the veterans and industry leaders who have partnered together on this ever-evolving journey.

 While the planning committee has worked hard to develop a program that would be well worth your time from an educational standpoint, we have also taken great care to guarantee the meeting’s feasibility for any interested party.
 To that end, not only is there zero cost to attend, but also each in-person participant will also be awarded a $750 travel stipend.
 This offer is reflective of the mutual commitment of both SNIS and the AANS/CNS Joint Cerebrovascular Section to invest in the future of our field . . . and you, the eventual scientific caretakers who will one day be leading it and innovating new opportunities to advance neurointerventional research and treatments for the good of patients everywhere.

 Thank you for your enthusiasm and eagerness to make a difference.
 We look forward to seeing you this summer!